TristanCacqueray/fav-repos-index-architecture/README.md

 Api.run :: Int -> IO ()
 ```

--   A CLI to start the service
+-   A CLI to start the service:

 ```
-$ cabal run fri-api -- --elk-url localhost:9242 --port 8042
+$ cabal run fri-api -- --elk-url http://localhost:9242 --port 8042
 fri-api running on :8042
 ```